On the western coast of Scotland

 Early Notables of the Padersint family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Padersint Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Padersint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Padersint family to Ireland